Kids dress up in elegant dresses for the princess ball in Washington - ExBulletin

 Kids dress up in elegant dresses for the princess ball in Washington

-WASHINGTON (Heart of Illinois ABC) – For many little ones who dreamed of going to prom in their fanciest dresses and meeting their favorite princesses, that dream came true on Saturday.
+WASHINGTON (25 NEWS) – For many little ones who dreamed of going to prom in their fanciest dresses and meeting their favorite princesses, that dream came true on Saturday.

 It was the princess’ fifth annual ball at Five Points in Washington.